Call us on: (03) 9975 4133

 Roy Dookia — Manual Physiotherapist

 Roy is a New Zealand trained Physiotherapist, completing his degree at the University of Otago in 2007.
-He has attended a number of courses and lectures since qualifying to develop a wide skill base to deal with a wide array of injuries to all parts of the body.
+Roy is very holistic in his treatment approach and considers contributions from all parts of the body when resolving injuries.